 When we receive their reviews, three courses of action are possible:

 The reviews do not support publication of your work.
 The acquiring editor rejects the manuscript, and you are free to seek publishing options elsewhere.

 The reviews are tepid or mixed, identifying strengths in your manuscript but noting that much work needs to be done to realize its promise.
 The acquiring editor will likely request that your manuscript be revised and resubmitted to us.
 At this point, you may decline and withdraw your manuscript from consideration.
 You may instead decide to follow the readers’ and editor’s advice and revise and resubmit to the acquiring editor.
 If you do, then your revised manuscript will be first reviewed by the acquiring editor and then sent out for peer review once again.

 The reviews support publication of your work.
 The acquiring editor requests that you write a detailed response to the reviews.
 That response, along with the reviews, will be considered by the Press’s Internal Editorial Board.
 If the Internal Editorial Board endorses your project, it will be sent to the Faculty Board for final approval.

 The Faculty Board

-Meeting every other month, the Faculty Board consists of a chair and 11 members, all tenured faculty from Indiana University, Bloomington.
+Meeting every other month, the Faculty Board consists of a chair and eleven tenured faculty members from Indiana University, Bloomington.
 The specializations of the Board members resonate with the publishing strengths of the Press.